eva4s/eva4s/src.scala.md

 genetic information, which, more directly, *is* this candidate solution.
 It also contains the *fitness* value of its genome, which will be calculated in advance to the individual creation, so it can be cached here instead of needing to be reevaluated every time it is accessed.
-For more information about fitness and its calculation, see the dedicated [fitness][] section.
+For more information about fitness and its calculation, see the [fitness][] section.

 ```scala
 /** Represents a candidate solution of a problem along with its fitness. */